WAITAKI SPORTS HALL OF FAME – GUIDELINES – Version 2, Feb 2024

 - significant impact on the sport in the Waitaki area

-1.2 The nominee must have been retired from their chosen sport for 5 years or more
+1.2 Ideally the nominee has been retired from their chosen sport for 5 years or more (has their achievement lasted the test of time).

 1.3 The selection panel has the discretion to consider people from all aspects of the sporting world i.e. in very special circumstances an administrator may be considered.